7ft10/C4ArchitectureExamples/README.md

 *C4 Model* is a great starting point for any architecture diagram repository as they can easily map to the the levels of testing, for example context is system testing, code is unit testing.
 With the right diagrams and subsequently the right level of thinking architecture, development and testing can all use the same diagrams to create meaningful and valuable assets for the company.
 See <https://c4model.com/> for more details.

-*Diagrams* is a phyton library that allows for diagrams to be created from code.
+*Diagrams* is a Python library that allows for diagrams to be created from code.
 See <https://diagrams.mingrammer.com/docs/nodes/c4> for more details.

 ## How to run